soosiey/image-ranking/README.md

 The utils.py file contains the Data class, custom dataloader, and all the functions used for training, obtaining embeddings, getting accuracies, and getting the top and bottom images.

 val_precision.py and similarity_precision.py get the precisions for the datasets using the final model.
 Again, make sure the model is saved to models/trained_models after running main.py.

+The Final_Report.pdf shows an analysis of the net, as well as an example output.

+The following is also an example output, showing 5 classes (first column), and the images that were ranked most similar to them in the row.

+![alt text][logo]

+[logo]: ./images/top_images.png "Logo Title Text 2"